Ratheshprabakar/Ratheshprabakar/README.md

 Here are some cool information about myself:

 - 🔭 I’m currently doing the experiment on Javascript
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Python
-- 👯 I’m looking to collaborate on C, Real time problems, Data structures and algorithms, Front end web development (ReactJS)
+- 👯 I’m looking to collaborate on C, Python, Real time problems, Algorithms, Web Development
 - 💬 Ask me about C,Web Development, Python, Git
 - 📫 How to reach me: [Rathesh Prabakar](https://linkedin.com/in/Ratheshprabakar) (Linkedin)
 - 😄 Portfolio: www.ratheshprabakar.tech